Stella Mae

 Fast forward a week.
 My dad had a stroke and had to stay with me for three months.
 It was quite a trying time.
 When he came to my house Stella Mae was extremely fearful (and still is of any strangers that come to the house).
 I was not able to care for her and my dad at the same time.
 So, three lovely human beings in rescue offered to help me and take her in and foster her until I could get her back home.

 She had 15 teeth pulled and was spayed.
 She then started having recurrent UTIs and was treated.
-After three months of recurrent UTIs, multiple vet and emergency vet visits she had one ultrasound done that didn’t show any masses or anything of concern.
+After three months of recurrent Urinary tract infections, multiple vet and emergency vet visits she had one ultrasound done that didn’t show any masses or anything of concern.
 She then had a CT done that also didn’t show anything of concern.
 Her vet did a vaginal exam and said she had some scar tissue that he thought might be causing the issue with emptying her bladder.
-He did surgery 5/30 to fix that issue.
+He did surgery in May to fix that issue.
 She recovered from surgery but was still squatting frequently.

-We do not know her history (most likely a back yard breeder dog), but it is evident this baby has not been loved and was treated badly.
+We do not know her history, but it is evident this baby has not been loved and was treated badly.
 The vet said her tail had literally been chopped off.
 She has major separation anxiety and has extreme stranger danger but is getting better.

 In spite of all she has been through she is the most loving, grateful, sweet and adorable baby!
-I have only had her three months and am completely in love and obsessed with her lol.
+I am completely in love and obsessed with her.
 She is my best friend and has the most hilarious antics and makes me laugh daily.
 I am so grateful that right now she is feeling good, has great energy chasing lizards, birds, squirrels and geckos in the sunshine every day.

 I had become overwhelmed with vet bills and reached out to WestieMed.
 I am so incredibly grateful that they offered to help which allows me to continue the care she needs.
 I am researching daily and working closely with her medical team to provide the care plan we possibly can for her.
 I am so saddened with her diagnosis but am trying to stay present and be in the moment with her and cherish my time with her each and every day!